tianxueweii/XWRiskAverseKit/README.md

 ## Introduce

 The `XWRiskAverseKit` project attempt to no intrusion your code and help you to solve the common crash.
-You can user `Cocoapods` easy install or copy the repository by yourself.
+You can use `Cocoapods` easy install or clone the repository by yourself.
 If your project has already import `Bugly`, `XWRiskAverseKit` will help you upload error info to your `Bugly`.

 ## Understand